 Namibia is a stunning country quite unlike any other destination, either in Africa or elsewhere.
 With the oldest desert on earth and the largest sand dunes in the world, Namibia's scenery is absolutely mind-blowing, and this is the country's main draw.
-However, Namibia does have populations of the world's only desert elephant and desert rhino (both species uniquely adapted to survival in the inhospitable desert), so a Namibia Holiday also offers a unique game viewing experience.
+Namibia does have populations of the world's only desert elephant and desert rhino (both species uniquely adapted to survival in the inhospitable desert), so a Namibia Holiday also offers a unique game viewing experience.

 OUR TOP EXPERIENCES

 Swakopmund adrenaline adventures